 Some patients are candidates for minimally invasive surgery, an approach that utilizes smaller incisions to remove the cancer.
 Benefits of minimally invasive surgery include less pain, less scarring, and a quicker recovery after surgery.
 University of Chicago surgeons are pioneers in minimally invasive surgery for esophageal cancer.

 An esophagectomy is major surgery, and should be done by surgeons who have experience performing the procedure.
 Studies show that patients who have esophagectomies at hospitals that perform the procedure more frequently fare better than those who go to hospitals with less experience.
-At the University of Chicago Medical Center, surgeons from both the Section of General Surgery and the Section of Thoracic Surgery are experts in esophageal cancer surgery.
+At the University of Chicago Medicine, surgeons from both the Section of General Surgery and the Section of Thoracic Surgery are experts in esophageal cancer surgery.

 Chemotherapy is the use of anticancer medicines to treat cancer cells.
 Patients with locally advanced cancer (cancer that has not spread to other parts of the body) may receive chemotherapy and radiation therapy before surgery to reduce tumor size and kill cancer cells that are not visible.
 For people who are not candidates for surgery and do not have metastatic disease, chemotherapy and radiation are given together.
 If the cancer has spread to other organs (metastatic cancer) the patient may receive chemotherapy to lessen symptoms, such as difficulty swallowing and pain.

 At the University of Chicago Center for Gastrointestinal Oncology, our medical oncologists are highly skilled at selecting the best course of chemotherapy for each patient.
 Our oncologists have many years of experience researching and treating esophageal cancer, and are actively conducting clinical trials of promising new drugs to treat the disease.
 Patients treated here have access to experimental drugs not widely available at other hospitals.